MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/bulk-download-upload.md

 3. Use the *UploadUrl* returned with the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md) response to submit your bulk upload file with HTTP POST.
 The content type must be *multipart/form-data*.
 UTF-8 files must include the byte order mark (BOM).
 The ZIP-compressed upload should contain one file formatted as either **Csv** or **Tsv**.
 The ZIP file must be properly structured, including an end of central directory record.

     > [!NOTE]
     > The HTTP standard Authorization header is not used.
 To authenticate you must add and set the Bing Ads custom header elements of your HTTP client, including the *DeveloperToken*, *CustomerId*, and *CustomerAccountId* headers.
-You must also set the user credentials header or headers.
-For [Authentication with OAuth](authentication-oauth.md) you must set the *AuthenticationToken* header, otherwise to use the deprecated Bing Ads managed credentials you must set the *UserName* and *Password* headers.
-For more information, see [Where to Use the API Credentials](get-started.md#where-to-use).
+You must also set the user credentials via the *AuthenticationToken* header element.
+For more information, see [Authentication with OAuth](authentication-oauth.md) and [Where to Use the API Credentials](get-started.md#where-to-use).
     >
     > You must use the same user credentials throughout the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md), HTTP POST, and [GetBulkUploadStatus](../bulk-service/getbulkuploadstatus.md) workflow.